AMC Entertainment Holdings Inc. [AMC] – Mismatched value: Check Out the Fundamental Analysis

 AMC Entertainment Holdings Inc. [NYSE:AMC]: Analyst Rating and Earnings

-Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
-Regarding AMC Entertainment Holdings Inc. [AMC] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
+Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
+For AMC Entertainment Holdings Inc. [AMC] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
 On average, stock market experts give AMC an Underweight rating.
-The average 12-month price forecast for this stock is $3.17, with the high estimate being $15.00, the low estimate being $1.00 and the median estimate amounting to $3.00.
-This is compared to its latest closing price of $3.11.
+This is compared to its latest closing price of $3.36.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for AMC Entertainment Holdings Inc. [AMC] is sitting at 2.36.
 This is compared to 1 month ago, when its average rating was 2.88.